dnlsantos78a/project-sample/README.md

 This project is based on real-world operational scenarios, but all underlying data has been anonymized and modified to protect confidentiality.

-Client identifiers, monetary values, and timestamps have been masked or rescaled, while preserving the original data structure, distributions, and business logic to ensure analytical validity.
+Client identifiers, monetary values, and timestamps have been modified and rescaled, while preserving the original data structure, distributions, and business logic to ensure analytical validity.

 ## Business Problem